loculus-project/loculus/preprocessing/dummy/README.md

 # Dummy Preprocessing Pipeline

-This SARS-CoV-2 preprocessing pipeline is only for demonstration purposes.
-It returns a fixed aligned nucleotide sequence and fixed amino acid sequences for S and ORF1a.
+This preprocessing pipeline is for demonstration and test purposes.
+It returns fixed SARS-CoV-2 sequences and the metadata that was provided by the submitter.
 As lineage, it returns randomly A.1, A.1.1, or A.2.

+It shows the easiest possible implementation of a preprocessing pipeline.
+Note that a real-world implementation needs to validate the data.

+This is also supposed to be used for local testing.
+It can be used to prepare sequences to a desired state, e.g. with processing errors or warnings.

 ## Setup